CCFC-labs/ccfc-sns/whitepaper/en.md

-# CCFC DAO Whitepaper

-## Cerveza Cristal Fan Coin: A Galactic Meme Coin Adventure!
+# Cerveza Cristal Fan Coin: A Galactic Meme Coin Adventure!

 Welcome, fellow travelers, to the **Cerveza Cristal Fan Coin (CCFC)** whitepaper!
 Buckle up for a journey that blends the refreshing taste of a cold Cristal with the hilarious power of memes, all fueled by the revolutionary **Internet Computer (ICP)**!